 - Working closely with other sustainability organizations such as the Department of Public Worms and Zero Waste Committee to help reduce campus waste

 ASR is supervised by Jessie Schmitt.
 Jessie oversees the student team to ensure that operations are running smoothly and effectively.
 She also keeps ASR connected with other sustainability organizations on campus.
 ASR’s current focus is on expanding and improving operations so that we can help the UCSB campus reach its goal of zero waste by 2020.
-We are also in the process of moving locations.

 Associated Students Recycling (ASR) began in 1993, when a small group of students were unhappy with the current campus recycling efforts (around 3% of all waste).
 These students were able to get an initiative added to the Associated Students Spring 1994 ballot that would charge every undergraduate student on campus a $0.75 fee per quarter to fund a recycling program.
 The initiative passed with 85% approval and provided about $34,000.
 The first students, two recycling coordinators and two recycling workers, worked with Mary Ann Hopkins, a Facilities Management staff member, to get the program underway, and the program was operated through Facilities.
 With insufficient funding for permanent bins, they first placed 22 temporary bins donated by the California Department of Integrated Waste Management.
 Since the foundation of ASR, the organization has developed into an integral part of UCSB’s waste management on campus.